olleih/trainingtracker.github.io/READme.md

 This is my a project for Haaga-Helia's Digitekniikat -course.
 The assignment is to get to know bootstrap.
 My site should contain:

-- Responsiivinen navigaatio, jossa hampurilais-valikko
+- Responsiivinen navigaatio, jossa hampurilaisvalikko
 - Kuvakaruselli
 - Ruudukko
 - Kortit